lndecastro/Teaching_and_Learning_with_AI/TaLwAI/Module6_StudentSupport.md

 Ensure each FAQ includes a clear question and a concise, informative answer, grouped into thematic categories.
 ```

+> **Note:** If you are working within your AI workspace, then the course material will already be uploaded in the model and you only need to prompt it to generate the FAQ.
+Also, in Module 5 you may have created FAQs, and these will serve as student support.

-### Tool 2: NotebookLM
+### Alternative Tool 2: NotebookLM
-Create a *Notebook* with your course material and use button **Flashcards** to generate active recall, in flashcards' format, of individual definitions or concepts.
+Create a *Notebook* with your course material and use button **Flashcards** to generate active recall, in flashcard format, of individual definitions or concepts.